ygorcosta/wedeploy.com/ui/src/pages/docs/email/sending-email.md

 ---
 title: "Sending Email"
-description: "Send an email asynchronously and its ID will be returned"
+description: "Send an email asynchronously and its ID will be returned."
 headerTitle: "Email"
 layout: "guide"
 weight: 2